Report Id: SNS/A&D/1131 | May 2022 | Region: Global | 125 Pages

 Report Scope & Overview:

-In-flight Entertainment & Connectivity Market Size, global market for in-flight entertainment & connectivity is estimated to be USD 4.84 billion in 2021 and USD 5.25 billion in 2022 and is projected to reach USD 8.56 billion by 2028, at a CAGR of 8.5% during the forecast period.
+In-flight Entertainment & Connectivity Market Size, global market for in-flight entertainment & connectivity was recorded at USD 5.25 billion in 2022 and is projected to reach USD 10.08 billion by 2030, at a CAGR of 8.5% during the forecast period.

 The growth of this market is driven mainly by an increase in the demand for on-flight experience, an increase in aircraft upgrades and aircraft delivery, and technological changes.
 In-flight entertainment and connectivity refer to the online service provided are commercial airline passengers by the airline.
 This service can be accessed using personal electronic devices such as smartphones and laptops for surfing the Internet, playing games, and watching movies, and serials.
 IFEC systems appear to operate without the need for virtual cables.
 The cables are attached to the walls of the aircraft, the wire starts from the top panel, next to the oxygen masks and air conditioning controls.
 These cables are then connected to electrical units, which are located in a few rows along the plane wall.